-2. Continuing JD Student Scholarships
+3. Continuing JD Student Scholarships

-The Law School Scholarship Committee may evaluate for Continuing Student Merit Scholarships those continuing students who did not receive a scholarship at the time of admission.
-After each spring semester, the registrar prepares a class ranking based on cumulative required course GPAs.
-The students who are ranked include all non-transfer JD students who matriculated at the Law School the prior fall and spring semesters.
-The amount of the scholarship award is contingent on where the student falls in the scholarship ranking and the availability of funds.
+Funding permitting, the Law School Scholarship Committee may evaluate for Continuing Student Merit Scholarships those continuing students who did not receive a scholarship at the time of admission.
+The amount of the scholarship award is based on academic achievement and contingent on the availability of funds.
 This scholarship does not require an application.
-All eligible students will be evaluated.
 Continuing Student Merit Scholarships will be awarded only prior to the beginning of the student's second full academic year.
 New scholarships will not be awarded at the start of any subsequent academic year.
-To maintain eligibility for a Continuing Student Merit Scholarship, the student must earn a minimum 3.0 cumulative required course GPA at the end of each evaluation period thereafter.
+To maintain eligibility for a Continuing Student Merit Scholarship, the student must earn a minimum 3.00 cumulative required course GPA at the end of each evaluation period thereafter.
+Please refer to section C in the Academic Standards chapter of this handbook for the list of the courses that are taken into account in order to determine a student's required course GPA.